Texas woman lived with mother’s skeletal remains for 3 years

 CHINESE BILLIONAIRE WANG ZHENHUA ARRESTED OVER CHILD MOLESTATION ALLEGATIONS

-Fox San Antonio reported that Jacqueline Crayton worked as a secretary and a teacher's aide for the Sequin school district for 35 years.
+Fox San Antonio reported that Jacqueline Crayton worked as a secretary and a teacher's aide for the Seguin school district for 35 years.
 She retired in 2000.

 Nichols said the dead woman was well-known and respected in Seguin.